LEGIONELLA RISK ASSESSMENT

 However, most rented premises normally on low due to high turnover of water.
 It is landlord responsibility to carried risk assessment and introduce control measures to protect the tenants.

 According to Section 3(2) of the Health and Safety at Work Act 1974 (HSWA) legislation which apply to landlords to ensure a duty of care is shown to their tenants.

 What is Legionnaires’ Disease?

 Legionnaires’ Disease is a pneumonia like illness caused by the Legionella bacteria and can be fatal.
 The infection is caused by breathing in small droplets of water contaminated by the bacteria.
-Obviously, legionaries disease cannot be passed from one person to another.
+Obviously, disease cannot be passed from one person to another.

-Legionella bacteria are found in the natural environment and may contaminate and grow in water systems, including domestic hot and cold water systems.
+Legionella bacteria are found in the natural environment and may contaminate and grow in water systems, including domestic hot and systems.
 They survive low temperatures and thrive at temperatures between 20 – 45°C if the conditions are right.
 Legionella bacteria definitely killed on the temperatures at 60°C or above.

 Landlord Legionella Risk Assessment

 Landlords are under a duty to ensure that the risk of exposure to tenants, residents and visitors is properly assessed and controlled.

 The assessment should be a straight forward simple exercise in ordinary domestic premises & more complex in commercial properties.

 The purpose of carrying out a landlord legionella risk assessment is to identify and assess any risks in your water system for example: